 As your brand evolves, your goals will also change.
-What happens if your tone of voice, logos, or messages don’t reflect your brand missions and values anymore?
-In this case, you need to refresh your brand image and make sure it remains relevant to your target customers.
+What happens if your tone of voice, logo designs, or messages don’t reflect your brand missions and values anymore?
+In this case, you need to refresh your brand image using design templates and make sure it remains relevant to your target customers.

 When rolling out the rebrand, you need to make sure that both your customers and your employees are fully on board.
 Here is how to get the most out of this process.